 - Fast heart rate

 As with all medications, an allergic reaction is rare but possible.
 This can lead to anaphylaxis, which can be deadly.
-If you see signs of an allergic reaction, then you must get your dog to an emergency veterinarian right away.
+If you see signs of a severe allergic reaction, then you must get your dog to an emergency vet right away.

 Additionally, overdose of the medication can cause seizures, and abruptly stopping the drug regimen can lead to withdrawal symptoms.
-Always follow your veterinarians guidelines for administering fluoxetine.
+Always follow your vet’s guidelines for administering fluoxetine.

-Your veterinarian should be aware of any other conditions your dog has or medications your dog is taking.
+Your vet should be aware of any other conditions your dog has or medications your dog is taking.
 Certain conditions may worsen with fluoxetine use.
-Do not give your dog any medication, even over-the-counter drugs, without consulting your veterinarian.
+Do not give your dog any medication, even over-the-counter drugs, without consulting your vet.

-Fluoxetine does not always mix well with other drugs and can cause life-threatening side effects.
+Fluoxetine doesn’t always mix well with other drugs and can cause life-threatening side effects.
 Medicine for pain, arthritis, or inflammation can cause your dog to easily bruise or bleed when mixed with fluoxetine.

 Has your dog ever taken fluoxetine?
-Was it effective?
+Did it help with anxiety or aggression?
 Let us know in the comments below!